Smart Groups and Segments

 Step 1: As done above start creating the smart group and creating the filter as shown above.
 In this case, we will have 2 filters.
 Name the Group Midtown Sales Reps.

-Step 2: Like the above filter one would be Position (Custom Field) is Sales (Filter).
+Step 2: Like the above filter one would be Position (User Profile Field) is Sales (Filter).
 This will gather all our Sales representatives.

 Let's take a look at how this filter criterion looks below:

-Pro tip: Smart group filters are case-sensitive!
-For this reason, we recommend using Drop Down Custom Fields.
-It is very important that if you do not use a dropdown custom Filed you make sure the information you are typing into the User profile exactly matches the filter you have set for the smart group, otherwise the users won't be added to the correct group.
+💡Tip: Smart group filters are case-sensitive!
+For this reason, we recommend using Drop Down User Profile Fields.
+It is very important that if you do not use a dropdown User Profile Filed you make sure the information you are typing into the User profile exactly matches the filter you have set for the smart group, otherwise the users won't be added to the correct group.

 I have a User named Sue.
 Sue is a Sales Representative and she is in our Smart Group Sales which is filtered by Position is Sales.
 Sue was recently promoted to be a Sales Manager.

-In her user profile, I have changed her Custom Field from Sales to Sales Manager.
+In her user profile, I have changed her User Profile Field from Sales to Sales Manager.
 Since she no longer meets the criteria Position is Sales, she will automatically be removed from Smart Group Sales.
 She will also be automatically removed from any feature assigned to Smart Group Sales.

 Take a look at how this looks in Sue’s user profile Below